-Meanwhile, smaller competitors seem to be stealing Big Oil’s thunder when it comes to the oil and gas revolution in the United States.
+Meanwhile, smaller competitors seem to be stealing Big Oil’s thunder.
+This is especially true when it comes to the oil and gas revolution in the United States.
 While it may be customary to assume Big Oil as the primary profiteers from the domestic oil and gas boom, smaller companies are simply outperforming their bigger brethren.
 ExxonMobil’s net profit dropped 27% last year.
 Chevron and Royal Dutch Shell saw their own profits fall 18% and 23%, respectively, in 2013.
-It’s true that a substantial portion of the integrated super-majors’ results were weighed down by poor downstream performance, specifically because of severe refining woes.
+It’s true that a substantial portion of the integrated super-majors’ results was weighed down by poor downstream performance, specifically because of severe refining woes.
 However, it’s worth noting that the group’s upstream results, which include exploration and production activities, are suffering as well.
-This is what is even more disturbing, given the boom in domestic oil and gas production in the major shale plays across the United States.
+This is what is even more disturbing.
+Given the boom in domestic oil and gas production in the major shale plays across the United States.

 ExxonMobil appears to be the only one of the three doing well in the U.S. Its U.S. upstream earnings grew profits by nearly 7% last quarter thanks to rising domestic production.
 Chevron and Royal Dutch Shell, however, experienced worsening conditions in their U.S. segments.

 Chevron’s U.S. upstream earnings collapsed by 41% in the fourth quarter, and management specifically cited lower production as a primary culprit.
 Chevron produced 650,000 barrels of oil equivalents per day in the fourth quarter, down 4% from the same quarter the year prior.